 Great for privacy fanatics

-The Librem 13 might look and feel like a bog-standard laptop but there's far more to it than meets the eye (for example, the company designed its own motherboards).
+The Librem 13 might look and feel like a bog-standard laptop.
+However, there's far more to it than meets the eye (for example, the company designed its own motherboards).

 In addition, Purism’s commitment to Linux (and security in general) certainly goes beyond most of the vendors on this list.